 - Skilled nursing facility care coinsurance

-- 80 percent of medical costs for emergency medical care if you are traveling in a foreign country (up to your plan’s limits)
+- 80% of medical costs for emergency medical care if you are traveling in a foreign country (up to your plan’s limits)

 Medicare Supplement Plan F Costs

 Medicare Supplement Plan F, just like all Medigap plans, is sold by private insurers.
 These companies can set their own prices for Medigap policies.

 You pay a monthly premium for any Medicare Supplement policy.
-Monthly premium costs for Medicare Supplement Plan F vary based on several factors, including the state and county you live in, age, gender and sometimes tobacco usage.
+Monthly premium costs for Medicare Supplement Plan F vary based on several factors, including the state and county you live in, age, sex and sometimes tobacco usage.